 - Roof forms that match the front and provide variety to the rear streetscape. - Adequate articulation in the form of variation in wall planes, projections, exterior space (decks) and horizontal elements to break up large areas of untreated space.
-Clear threestorey elevations and large exposed flat walls will not be permitted. - Increased level of detailing including finishes, materials, trims, and features applied in a manner consistent to the front elevation and style of the home. - Completed construction of all building elements.
-Exposed decks including walk-out lots and those which are exposed (due to chain link fencing) must be finished at the time of construction and all parts of the deck must be fully finished according to the specifications of final approval documents.
+Clear 3-storey elevations and large exposed flat walls will not be permitted. - Increased level of detailing including finishes, materials, trims, and features applied in a manner consistent to the front elevation and style of the home.

+• Completed construction of all building elements.
+Exposed decks - including walk-out lots must be finished at the time of construction and all parts of the deck must be fully finished according to the specifications of final approval documents.